NAHBS: Bamboo and snow bikes, steel cyclo-cross machine and more

-The 2009 North American Handmade Bicycle Show (NAHBS) opened its doors to roughly 1,700 attendees hailing from as far as
+The 2009 North American Handmade Bicycle Show (NAHBS) opened its doors to roughly 1,700 attendees hailing from as far as Hawaii, Japan and beyond.

 Nearly all of the major players were on hand for what looks to be the busiest NAHBS to date.
 Highlights from our first show report included bikes from Vanilla, Parlee and Della Santa.
 In our second report we saw new machines from Serotta, a singlespeed full-suspension bike from Naked builder Sam Whittingham and a curvy titanium model from Black Sheep.